precice/precice.github.io/pages/docs/docs-meta/docs-meta-content-guidelines.md

 ## General content

 - Avoid boilerplate content and get to the point as quickly as possible.
-- If content already exists on another side, prefer linking to it unless you can add some value.
+- If content already exists on another side, prefer linking to it.
+Simplifying, customizing, or summarizing external content is fine.
+Don't copy chunks of documentation.
-- Don't copy external content.
 - Follow the guide on [creating helpful, reliable, people-first content by Google](https://developers.google.com/search/docs/fundamentals/creating-helpful-content)